 Decompressing a file is much like copying or moving it.
-Therefore lunzip preserves the access and modification dates, permissions, and, when possible, ownership of the file just as 'cp -p' does.
+Therefore lunzip preserves the access and modification dates, permissions, and, if you have appropriate privileges, ownership of the file just as 'cp -p' does.
 (If the user ID or the group ID can't be duplicated, the file permission bits S_ISUID and S_ISGID are cleared).

 Lunzip is able to read from some types of non-regular files if either the option '-c' or the option '-o' is specified.

 If no file names are specified, lunzip decompresses from standard input to standard output.
-In this case, lunzip will refuse to read compressed input from a terminal, as this might leave the terminal in an abnormal state.
+In this case, lunzip refuses to read compressed input from a terminal, as this might leave the terminal in an abnormal state.

-Lunzip will correctly decompress a file which is the concatenation of two or more compressed files.
+Lunzip correctly decompresses a file which is the concatenation of two or more compressed files.
 The result is the concatenation of the corresponding uncompressed files.
 Integrity testing of concatenated compressed files is also supported.